 Logo is a fundraising committee that offers the opportunity to promote school spirit on our campus and in our surrounding communities.
 The School Store, located in Grace House, has regular store hours and in addition, table sales are held at Country School events throughout the year.
 On this committee, you will have the opportunity to volunteer with friends - old and new, design and order merchandise, inventory and display logo items, sell merchandise and promote our NCCS school spirit.

-The Nominating/Appointments Committee is responsible for filling PA Executive Committee positions (Nominating) and all PA Committee Chair/Vice Chair positions (Appointments) for the following year.
+This committee is responsible for filling all PA Committee Chair and Vice Chair roles for the following school year.

 Teacher Appreciation Day